AM311/Cybersecurity_Report/home.md

  - **1** VM running **Windows 7**;
  - **1** VM running **Kali Linux**;

-Any virtualization software is good: just for reference, this activity has been built using **VirtualBox**.
+Any virtualization software is good: this activity has been built using **Oracle VirtualBox**, so it is necessary to use it if you want to use the provided VMs images.
 OS versions are not mandatory, but all the features that will be used must be available.

 It is clearly required that all these machines can communicate between each-other, so the virtualizator must be set up for allowing this.